sasquatch678/A-Painted-World/Gameplay.md/Quests.md

 Also starts if the player finds castle and attackers.<br />

 ### Frostcrag Spire (Wizard's Tower)<br />
-Player must be at least Journeyman rank in the Mages guild, and have a sum of at least 200 in any Magic skills.<br />
+Player must be at least Evoker rank in the Mages guild, and have a sum of at least 200 in any Magic skills.<br />

 ### Thieves Den (Black Flag Ship)<br />
 Player must be at least Bandit rank in the Thieves Guild, and have a sum of at least 200 in any Stealth skills.<br />